Close Menu

 Lifespan & Quality of Life

-• Many Shih-Tzus remain playful and alert well into their senior years.
+• Most Shih-Tzus are active and playful well into their golden years.

 Vet Care Cost Overview